 Drive Connections - There are two current type of drive connectors:

 SATA3 drives use a drive cable to connect optical, mechanical hard drives, and SSD drives to the system.
 Boards will have between 2 and 10 SATA ports.

 USB - Three types (USB 2.0 / 0.5 Gb/sec), (USB 3.0 / 5.0 Gb/sec), (USB 3.1 / 10.0 Gb/sec).
 Boards will have a combination of different numbers of these three types.

 Video Connections - The boards that accept processors with integrated GPUs will have a combination of the following video connector types - VGA (Analog), DVI (Digital) , HDMI (Digital) , Display Port (Digital).
 All boards that have at least two connectors can display to dual monitors.
 If you buy a CPU that does not have a built in GPU you will need a separate video card, even if it is on a board with video ports.

 Expansion Slots - PCIe slots - x1, x4, x8, & x16 slots are used for newer, modern expansion cards.
 Traditional PCI slots - Rarely still used.

-Sizes - Motherboards come in two main sizes, ATX (roughly 9" x 12") and Micro ATX (roughly 9" x 9" or less).
+Sizes - Motherboards come in two main sizes, ATX and Micro ATX.
 If you are buying anything built in a case from us, all our cases accept either ATX or Micro ATX.

 Warranty Information |